The BEST substitute for vegetable oil: try these 9 alternatives!

-It is high in unsaturated fats like the ones found in olive oil, and some studies suggest it might help reduce fat build-up in blood vessels.
+It’s high in unsaturated fats like the ones found in olive oil, and some studies suggest it might help reduce fat build-up in blood vessels.

 Also known as linseed oil, flaxseed oil is derived from the seeds of the flax plant.

-However, it’s not the best choice for baking due to its distinct flavor, and should generally be used sparingly as it can easily overpower other flavors.
+However, it’s not the best choice for baking due to its distinct flavor and should generally be used sparingly, as it can easily overpower other flavors.

 Hemp seed oil is another alternative that gets overlooked but is high in vitamins and omega fatty acids.

 It’s made from hemp seeds and, despite common misconceptions, does not contain any THC (the substance in marijuana that produces the “high”).

 Though it has a low smoke point, it makes a flavorful finishing oil for drizzling onto soups, vegetables, or pizza.
 It can also act as a substitute for olive oil when added to rice.